 It isn't unusual for financial considerations to become a part of the equation with embattled quarterbacks.
 The Las Vegas Raiders, who hadn't yet been eliminated from playoff contention with a 6-9 record, sat down a healthy Derek Carr for the last two games in 2022.
 Carr's $32.9 million 2023 base salary and $7.5 million of his $41.9 million 2024 base salary, both guaranteed for injury, were set to become fully guaranteed on Feb.
 15, 2023, three days after Super Bowl LVII.

 Russell Wilson, who was also healthy, got benched by the Denver Broncos for the final two games last season.
-His injury guaranteeing $37 million 2025 base salary becoming completely secure on the fifth day of the 2024 league year this past March 17 drove the decision.
+His $37 million 2025 salary that was previously guaranteed for injury becoming completely secure on the fifth day of the 2024 league year this past March 17 drove the decision.
 The Broncos were still mathematically alive for a playoff spot with a 7-8 record.

 The Giants are already in a different place than the Broncos and Raiders.
 It would be unprecedented for the Giants, who have lost five straight games, to make the playoffs with a 2-8 record.
 The Giants are in competitive race to the bottom for the first overall pick in the 2025 NFL Draft as there are 11 teams with three wins or fewer after 10 weeks of games.